Hamsili Pilav

 Hamsi (the small fresh anchovy fished from the Black Sea, Engraulis encrasicolus) is the defining ingredient of Black Sea Turkish cuisine — the Trabzon, Rize, Giresun, and Samsun coastal kitchens use it in dozens of preparations from breakfast to dessert.
 Hamsili pilav is the most celebrated: a buttery onion-and-currant pilaf is layered into a clay tava (oven dish), topped with fresh hamsi arranged in a sunburst pattern (heads-out from the center), and baked.
 The dish appears at every Black Sea wedding, holiday, and family gathering during the November-February hamsi season.
 Black Sea Turks (Karadenizliler) are deeply proud of their hamsi culture; jokes about Karadenizliler always involve hamsi.

 A spoon dug deep into hamsili pilav comes up with everything at once: a layer of silvery anchovy skin on top, then a layer of buttery rice studded with pine nuts and currants, then another layer of anchovy filling underneath.
 The hamsi cook into the rice, releasing fish oils that enrich every grain.
-The currants surprise — they're sweet, slightly fermented, balancing the fish savor.
+The currants surprise — they're sweet with a faint tart edge, balancing the fish savor.
 The dish is profoundly Black Sea: the fish, the buttery rice, the harvest dried fruit, all in one casserole.
 Eat with cold ayran and rosé wine and you understand why Karadenizliler refuse to leave home for long.

 Hamsi (fresh anchovies) are different from cured anchovies: fresh hamsi are mild, sweet-fleshed, and rich in healthy oils — the dish would be inedibly salty if made with cured anchovies.
 The sunburst arrangement is functional, not just decorative: laying fish radiating outward ensures each portion gets fish (fish heads point inward in the visual center).
 Currants provide sweetness that balances fish oil's richness — a classic Anatolian flavor pairing dating to Ottoman cuisine.
 The two-layer construction (fish-rice-fish) means each spoonful gets fish AND rice in correct proportion.